 If you have a handicap, you may be entitled to get a part of your monthly property taxes waived.
 Local policies differ significantly in this scenario.
 You should be informed that you may be required to prove or swear an oath attesting that you are disabled.

-Irrespective of whether you are eligible for real estate tax relief, there seems to be a number of credits and possible exemptions available to disabled homeowners in other aspects of their taxes.
+Irrespective of whether you are eligible for real estate tax relief, there seem to be a number of credits and possible exemptions available to disabled homeowners in other aspects of their taxes.
 For example, home changes to provide mobility or to simplify movement within the house may be eligible for deduction as medical costs.

 How to Find Out If You’re Exempt from Property Taxes

 You may be eligible to claim several property tax exemptions depending on where you live.
 Although each state has its own set of restrictions, many will enable you to claim more than one exception.